Hauhungatahi: Ecology

+Access

-The standard ascent route on Hauhungatahi is a tramp from the west side starting near Erua, following remnants of an old track in places, and bush-bashing through several overgrown and boggy areas to reach the bush line near 1200 m on the summit plateau.
-Slightly easier travel continues eastward to the true summit, which provides panoramic views of neighboring peaks throughout the park including Ruapehu, Ngauruhoe, and Tongariro.
+The standard ascent route on Hauhungatahi was a tramp from the west side starting near Erua, following remnants of an old track in places, and bush-bashing through several overgrown and boggy areas to reach the bush line near 1200 m on the summit plateau; this route is no longer available as it crosses private land.
+Access is via the Round the Mountain Track or Whakapapaiti Track.